 The investor takeaway

-Read this next with TLH 101, the IRS code cheat sheet, and the three sleeves.
+Read this next with TLH 101, what counts as "substantially identical", the IRS code cheat sheet, dividend washing and the ex-dividend trap, crypto and the §1091 gap, the three sleeves, and wash-sale rules across spouse accounts.